 What is Poaching?

-Poached chicken comes out juicy, smooth, and easy to cut or shred, making it perfect for any type of salad.
+Poached chicken comes out juicy, smooth, and easy to slice, dice, or shred, making it perfect for chicken salad, green salads, sandwiches, and wraps.

 Ingredients

-These are the best vegetables to add to your poaching broth.
-Leek and parsnip give the broth and the chicken a deeper flavor.
-Use what you have on hand.
+These are the best vegetables and herbs to add to your poaching broth.
+Leek and parsnip give the broth and the chicken a deeper flavor, but you can use what you have on hand.

-Choose filtered or bottled water instead of tap when possible.
+Choose filtered or bottled water instead of tap water when possible.

-You can use chicken on the bone for even more flavor, but boneless breasts are quicker to cook and easier to shred.
+You can use bone-in chicken for even more flavor, but boneless chicken breasts cook faster and are easier to shred.

 Wash all vegetables well, especially leeks.
-Cut them lengthwise and rinse between the layers to remove dirt.
+Cut the leek lengthwise and rinse between the layers to remove any dirt.

 - Carrots